 - Baker Creek (USA) sells Hillbilly tomato seeds

 Hillbilly is an heirloom tomato variety that is thought to have originated in West Virginia.

 Lillian’s Yellow is a large, yellow tomato with an intense, juicy flavor that is perfectly balanced between tart and sweet.
 The flavor of Lillian’s Yellow is a bold, full taste with the classic heirloom tomato balance of tartness and rich sweetness.
 The flavor of Lillian’s Yellow is much more intense than would be expected from a yellow-fleshed tomato.
 The flesh is uniform, meaty, and has almost a creamy texture.

 “Possessing a superbly uniform, nearly creamy, juicy texture, it is a loud tomato that fills the senses, perfectly balanced between tart and sweet.”Epic Tomatoes: How to Select & Grow the Best Varieties of All Time, by Craig LeHoullier

 - Reimer Seeds (North Carolina) sells Lillian’s Yellow tomato seeds

 - Victory Seeds (Oregon) sells Lillian’s Yellow tomato seeds

-The flavour of Lucky Cross has the depth of a red heirloom tomato with the colour of a yellow type.
-These are incredibly flavourful yellow tomatoes, and will surprise anyone used to mild-tasting yellow varieties.
+Lucky Cross is a large, yellow hybrid tomato with a classic sweet-tart balanced taste.
+The flavor of Lucky Cross has the depth of red heirloom tomato with the color of a yellow type.
+These are incredibly flavourful yellow tomatoes and will surprise anyone used to mild-tasting yellow varieties.